Lowry War: Background

-American Civil War

 The Lumbee people were initially ambivalent about the outbreak of the American Civil War.
-Some men enlisted in the Confederate States Army, though it unknown whether they were accepted as recognised Native Americans or passed as white.
+Some men enlisted in the Confederate States Army, though it is unknown whether they were accepted as recognised Native Americans or passed as white.
 In 1863, Confederate authorities began conscripting the Lumbees for labor along the coast, especially at Fort Fisher.
 The Lumbees were usually tasked to either construct batteries or grind salt.
 Most found the work dangerous and monotonous, and the conditions at the labor camps poor.
 Many consequently fled into the swamps of Robeson County to avoid conscription.
 Though some Lumbee still sought to serve in the army during this time, by late 1863 most had concluded that the Confederacy was an oppressive regime.
 This change in attitudes was brought on by their contact with Union prisoner-of-war escapees from the Florence Stockade, 60 miles away in South Carolina.
 Lumbees became increasingly willing to help the Union soldiers escape and avoid recapture.
 As time progressed some of the swamp deserters—including Lumbees, blacks, and Union soldiers—formed bands to raid and steal from area farms, though this was mostly out of a desire to survive and had little to do with challenging the Confederacy.
 After Union troops led by General William Tecumseh Sherman entered North Carolina, the Union escapees left to join them, and the bands became predominantly Native American.